-Seeing whales from shore is a part of everyday life each spring.
-It’s one of the reasons Eden was named Australia’s premier whale watching destination by Australian Geographic.
+Seeing whales from shore is a part of everyday life in Eden each Spring.
+It’s one of the reasons Australian Geographic named Eden Australia’s best whale watching destination.

 Combine shore based whale watching, nature and history on the Killer Whale Trail .